mongodb/specifications/source/crud/tests/README.md

 Construct a `MongoClient` (referred to as `client`) with [command monitoring](../../command-logging-and-monitoring/command-logging-and-monitoring.rst) enabled to observe CommandStartedEvents.
 Perform a `hello` command using `client` and record the `maxWriteBatchSize` value contained in the response.
-Then, construct the following write model (referred to as `writeModel`):
+Then, construct the following write model (referred to as `model`):

 ```json
 InsertOne: {